rose-collectionservices/digital-archives/02 Processing Tiers/03-tier_2.md

 ---

-## MD5 File Creation (required)
+## WorkingFiles Preparation and MD5 File Creation (required)
-[2026 note: Update this section with reminder to check if manifests already exist and include other current methods of generating checksums if needed.]

 *This step should take place in the BitCurator/Ubuntu environment.*

-*Create MD5 file for Working Files folder*
+You might have previously created checksum manifests during fiwalk or FTK Imager steps, but this step should be done anyway and will result in a single list for all extracted files.
+If you need an alternative method, such as a Windows-based tool, talk to a digital archivist.

-1. Copy all the folder and files in ExtractedFiles to WorkingFiles
+1. Copy all the folder and files in ExtractedFiles to WorkingFiles.
+Anything you do from this point forward to weed, arrange, or otherwise alter the files should happen in WorkingFiles.
+ExtractedFiles should remain untouched in case you need to backtrack.
-2. Select all the folders in WorkingFiles
+2. Select all the folders in WorkingFiles.
-3. Right click and select “Scripts” and then “Calculate MD5 script”
+3. Right click and select “Scripts” and then “Calculate MD5 script.”
-4. A pop-up box will appear showing the progress
-5. Once done, a file called md5 will appear in the main WorkingFiles folder
+4. After the script runs, a file called md5 should appear in the main WorkingFiles folder.
-6. Open it to check the file has the MD5 calculations for each folder [link to example?]
+5. Open it to make sure the script ran recursively and the file appears to have md5 checksums for all items.
+6. Save the file to upload to the collection's PDI folder in LSG.

 ---

 ## Deduplication (if needed)
-*These steps should take place in the BitCurator/Ubuntu environment.*</br>
+*This step should take place in the BitCurator/Ubuntu environment.*

 1. On the desktop, click the Forensics and Reporting folder
 2. Double click FSLint to launch it

 ### FSLint
 3. Once open, click the “+Add” button at the top left and navigate to the hard drive and WorkingFiles folder.
-4. Double click the first folder in WorkingFiles
+4. Double click the first folder in WorkingFiles.
-5. Remove the “/” from the top box using the “X Remove” button under the “+Add” button
+5. Remove the “/” from the top box using the “X Remove” button under the “+Add” button.
-6. Make sure the tab on the left is set to “Duplicates”
+6. Make sure the tab on the left is set to “Duplicates.”
-7. Click the “Find” button on the bottom left of the screen to start finding duplicates within the one folder
+7. Click the “Find” button on the bottom left of the screen to start finding duplicates within the one folder.
 8. In the results screen, right click and choose "within groups," then “select all but newest” then click “Delete” in the bottom right corner.
-9. Click “Find” again to make sure everything else got deleted
+9. Click “Find” again to make sure everything else got deleted.
-10. On the left, choose the “Empty Directories” tab and click “Find”
+10. On the left, choose the “Empty Directories” tab and click “Find.”
-11. Delete all the empty directories which appear
+11. Delete all the empty directories which appear.
-12. Do the same for the “Temp Files” tab
+12. Do the same for the “Temp Files” tab.
-13. Repeat this process for other folders in the collection, removing and adding each one every time
+13. Repeat this process for other folders in the collection, removing and adding each one every time.
-14. Once done with the individual folders, add the Working Files folder as a whole and run the “Duplicates,” “Empty Directories,” and “Temp Files” options against everything at once.
+14. Once done with the individual folders, add the WorkingFiles folder as a whole and run the “Duplicates,” “Empty Directories,” and “Temp Files” options against everything at once.
 This is to triple-check there are no more lingering duplicate files or empty directories in the collection.

-At this point, take a look to see if there is anything in the folders that is not system or program files - things like Word files, photographs, etc. If there is, please refer to [Tier 2b instructions](https://github.com/rose-collectionservices/digital-archives/tree/master/Tier%202b#normalizing-files).
-If not, use the language below to edit the collection's finding aid to reflect nothing of research value to the collection was found.
+At this point, take a look to see if there is anything in the folders that is not system or program files—content with likely research value, like Word files, photographs, etc.

-**NOTE:** Check the folders for content with likely research value.
-If only system files, program files, or corrupted/unconvertable files are left at this point, follow the [Finding Aid Edits section](#finding-aid-edits) and mark the collection as Tier 2 in the shelf list.
 If potentially usable content remains after the Tier 2 steps, proceed to [Tier 2b](https://github.com/rose-collectionservices/digital-archives/tree/master/Tier%202b) (ingest, description, possible arrangement and normalization) and then, if appropriate, Tier 3 (content review and restriction).

+If only system files, program files, or corrupted/unconvertable files are left at this point, use the language below to edit the collection's finding aid to reflect nothing of research value to the collection was found.
+Mark the collection as Tier 2 in the shelf list and processing stats spreadsheet.

 ---